microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/Headers-spec.md

     .AddText(L"Anyone have a sleeping bag I can borrow?") };
 ```

-Additionally, the AppNotificationHeader runtime class can be instanciated outside the builder pattern, allowing i the same header to be re-used in multiple notifications.
+This example uses the same header in multiple notifications:

 ```c++
 auto header{ winrt::AppNotificationHeader(L"6289", L"Camping!!")